-The Risk Control & Compliance Department is in charge of coordinating, supporting, controlling and monitoring every stage of the model.
+The Risk Control & Compliance Department is responsible for coordinating, supporting, controlling and monitoring all stages of the model and, due to its direct dependence on the Audit and Compliance Committee, reports on a recurring basis.

 F. Internal Risk Control and Management Systems in connection with the Process of Publishing Financial Information (ICFR)